dat-ecosystem/dat/readme.md

 `dat` is currently **pre-alpha**.
 You can test it out or hack on it now, but all things are subject to change.

+**You should only use dat now if you are okay with the dat API breaking in the future!**

+We are working towards a stable release.
+[Follow progress here](https://github.com/maxogden/dat/issues/29).

 If you are interested in testing out the pre-alpha version of `dat` you can install it using `npm` (which usually gets installed when you [install `node`](http://nodejs.org/))

 `dat` is primarily intended as a command line tool.
 There is also a programmatic API that you can use in node.js programs for more advanced use cases, as well as a way to have `dat` call programs written in other programming languages to transform data.